 We threw them into the meerkat area and they went mad for them.
 Mine was more popular than Mr Fluskeys.
 I mixed a combo of oregano and perfume with lots of insects.
 It was like an sexy pizza worm.

 Our last stop before lunch was to meet three red-faced spider monkeys.
-In this family group (mum, dad and son) their was a striking resemblance to something you’d recognise from every day life.
+In this family group (mum, dad and son) there was a striking resemblance to something you’d recognise from every day life.
 Mum and Dad were just trying to get their share of cucumber sticks, but their teenage son wasn’t all that happy about sharing them.
 Apparently he is a very cheeky chap and is always messing about with his mum and dad.

 Tom told us about the research that discovered captive monkeys need ropes and other flexible things to swing from.
 Without this, if they only have fixed branches, their backs and shoulders don’t get enough of the right kind of exercise.
 That is why they always have ropes and other fun things to hang from.